mtdowner/noteshub/Python/Python.md

 - uses `+` operator to combine
 - parameters must be of the same type (string)
 - different types will result in an error
+- may combine variables of the same tyoe

 ## Operators
 ### Math Operators